wp-plugins/fantasy-sports/readme.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select carsellers.zip from your computer
+3. Select fantasy-sports.zip from your computer
 4. Click 'Install Now'

 Activate the plugin in the Plugin dashboard

 1. Using FTP
-2. Download fan-victor-fantasy-sports.zip
+2. Download fantasy-sports.zip
-3. Extract the carsellers directory to your computer
+3. Extract the fanvictor directory to your computer
-4. Upload the carsellers directory to the /wp-content/plugins/ directory
+4. Upload the fanvictor directory to the /wp-content/plugins/ directory
 5. Activate the plugin in the Plugin dashboard
+6. Sign up at http://fanvictor.com and go to Members Area
+7. Copy and paste license key from Members Area to your Admin CP

 == Frequently Asked Questions ==